Materialized views names are defined by:

 ALTER MATERIALIZED VIEW statement:

-drop_materialized_view_statement ::= DROP MATERIALIZED VIEW [ IF EXISTS ]
+drop_materialized_view_statement::= DROP MATERIALIZED VIEW [ IF EXISTS ] view_name;

 Removal of columns not selected in the Materialized View (via